-If you're writing an article about the nuclear arms race could end with information about the current status of China's and North Korea's nuclear arsenal.
+An article about the nuclear arms race could end with information about the current status of China and North Korea's nuclear arsenal.

 03Answer Potential Questions

-Have you ever read anything, gotten to the end, and thought "So What?
+Have you ever read something, gotten to the end, and thought, "So What?
 Why should I care?"
 In other words, what is the outcome or consequence of the main points made in the article?

 For example, an article about the lack of qualified high school basketball coaches in your area should conclude with statistics about the low percentage of NBA players from areas with unqualified high school basketball coaches.